 MintMCP Gateway handles the complete lifecycle of MCP server deployment:

-• Complete Audit Trails: Track every tool invocation with timestamp, user identity, parameters, and data access patterns across integrated systems
+- Complete Audit Trails: Track tool invocations with timestamp, user or agent identity, parameters, and data access patterns across integrated systems

-This infrastructure approach addresses a fundamental challenge: most MCP servers use STDIO transport, making them difficult to deploy without containerization, hosting, and authentication infrastructure.
+This infrastructure approach addresses a fundamental challenge: many MCP servers use STDIO transport, making them difficult to deploy without hosting, authentication, and governance infrastructure.

 Security and Compliance Framework

-MintMCP distinguishes itself through verified compliance frameworks that simplify enterprise procurement:
+MintMCP provides compliance and security materials that simplify enterprise procurement:

-• SOC 2 Type 2 Attestation: Third-party validation of security controls demonstrating operational effectiveness over time
+- SOC 2 Type II audited: Third-party validation of security controls demonstrating operational effectiveness over time

-• CASA Tier 2 Certification: Listed in MintMCP's Trust Center
+- CASA Tier 2: Listed in MintMCP's Trust Center

-• Audit Logging for Compliance Workflows: Complete audit logs can support governance reviews and downstream compliance processes, including data subject access requests
+- Audit Logging for Compliance Workflows: Audit logs can support governance reviews and downstream compliance processes, including data subject access requests

-These compliance frameworks align with enterprise security requirements outlined in CISA secure software development practices and support procurement teams evaluating vendor security posture.
+These compliance materials align with enterprise security requirements outlined in CISA secure software development practices and support procurement teams evaluating vendor security posture.

 Technical Architecture